-The Council is not required to update catch levels or management measures for black grouper, based on SEDAR 71, however due to concerns over the identification of gag and black grouper, the Council wants to maintain consistency in the recreational management measures between the two species.
+The Council is not required to update catch levels or management measures for black grouper based on SEDAR 71.
+However, due to concerns over the misidentification of gag and black grouper among recreational anglers, the Council is proposing modifications to black grouper management that could benefit the South Atlantic gag stock and maintain consistency in the recreational management measures between the two species.
 Currently the recreational management measures (size and bag limit) for gag and black grouper are the same.
 The Council reasoned that if recreational management measures were altered for gag and not black grouper, there might be an opportunity for additional gag to be harvested through misidentification.
-Thus, while modifying black grouper recreational management measures may be limiting, the Council determined that this was a necessary tradeoff to ensure the rebuilding of gag is successful.
+Thus, while modifying black grouper recreational management measures may be limiting, the Council determined that this was a necessary trade-off to ensure the rebuilding of gag is successful.
 The Council determined that Preferred Alternative 2, the same captain and crew bag limit preferred alternative for gag, would best meet the purpose of preventing overfishing of the gag stock.
 Preferred Alternative 2 best meet the goals and objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable law.